The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: The Mach principle according to G ursey

-The set of all points of the same time--like coordinate $\tau$, for all polar geodesics in the spacetime region defined by a future cone, forms a 3D subspace $\Sigma(\tau)$.
-A point $O$, running along one of these geodesics, is intended to represent an observer on the Riemann manifold whose clock signs $\tau$.
+Observers moving along the polar geodesics stemming from $V$ and using $\tau$ as the measure of time are called synchronized and comoving.
+Hence, $\Sigma(\tau)$ represents the set of synchronized comoving observers at time $\tau$.

-Since the observers of a universe expanding in a future cone of apical point $V$ are called ``comoving" provided that they move along their own polar geodesics stemming from $V$, we can say that $\Sigma(\tau)$ represents the set of synchronized comoving observers at kinematic time $\tau$.
+The set of all events which have the same time $\tau$, for all polar geodesics of the future cone, forms a 3D subspace $\Sigma(\tau)$.
+A point $O$, running along one of these geodesics, is presumed to represent an observer on the Riemann manifold whose clock marks $\tau$.
+Since the observers of a universe expanding in a future cone of origin $V$ are called ``comoving", provided that they move along their own polar geodesics stemming from $V$, we can say that $\Sigma(\tau)$ represents the set of synchronized comoving observers at kinematic time $\tau$.

-An important point regarding this spacetime partition is that the 3D volumes of $\Sigma(\tau)$ surfaces are infinite, in contrast with those of the 3D spaces orthogonal to the inertial timeline in the standard representation of GR spacetime.
-This enables us to define the {\em thermodynamic limit} of the universe in the 3D space of comoving observers, which is essential for describing the macroscopic evolution of the universe as a thermodynamic process.
+An important point regarding this internal ordering of a future cone is that the 3D volumes of $\Sigma(\tau)$ is infinite at any $\tau$, in contrast with those of the 3D sections orthogonal to the time axis of a future cone in the standard representation of GR spacetime.
+This allows us to define the {\em thermodynamic limit} of the universe in all 3D space of comoving observers, which is essential for describing the irreversible dispersion of infrared photons to infinity and the macroscopic evolution of the universe as a thermodynamic process.